 For the EYFS and Ofsted requirements, you must have at least one 12-hour full Paediatric First Aid qualified member of staff available at all times including cover for sickness, holidays and trips.
 Our blended Paediatric First Aid course will give learners a full Paediatric First Aid certification to meet these requirements and be used to provide evidence for compliance.

-Arrange dedicated webinars or blended learning sessions for groups of staff.
+Arrange blended learning sessions on our Paediatric First Aid courses for groups of staff.

 Via our LMS, our digital/blended learning solutions aim to remove or substantially reduce face to face training requirements, whilst still delivering exactly the same quality of course.
 These interactive and engaging training sessions are delivered by experienced tutors who are experts in their field.